-- selecting and hiring our independent auditors, and approving the audit and non-audit services to be performed by our independent auditors; - evaluating the qualifications, performance and independence of our independent auditors; - monitoring the integrity of our financial statements and our compliance with legal and regulatory requirements; - reviewing the adequacy and effectiveness of our internal control policies and procedures; - discussing the scope and results of the audit with the independent auditors and reviewing with management and the independent auditors our interim and year-end operating results; - preparing the Audit Committee Report that the SEC requires in our annual proxy statement; - · reviewing and overseeing related-person transactions; and reviewing and managing cybersecurity and other information technology risks, controls and procedures.
+- selecting and hiring our independent auditors, and approving the audit and non-audit services to be performed by our independent auditors; - evaluating the qualifications, performance and independence of our independent auditors; - monitoring the integrity of our financial statements and our compliance with legal and regulatory requirements; - reviewing the adequacy and effectiveness of our internal control policies and procedures; - discussing the scope and results of the audit with the independent auditors and reviewing with management and the independent auditors our interim and year-end operating results; - preparing the Audit Committee Report that the SEC requires in our annual proxy statement;

+- · reviewing and overseeing related-person transactions; and - · reviewing and managing cybersecurity and other information technology risks, controls and procedures.

-The Audit Committee held nine meetings during fiscal 2021.
+The Audit Committee held nine meetings and acted by unanimous written consent one time during fiscal 2022.
 The Audit Committee has adopted a written charter approved by the Board of Directors, which is available on Fortinet's website at investor.fortinet.com/corporate-governance-0.

-The Audit Committee Report is included in this proxy statement on page 56.
+The Audit Committee Report is included in this Proxy Statement on page 67.